 The $2.3 million contract has been awarded to Jacques Daoust Coatings Management Inc. (JDCMI).
-The work will involve removing the existing coating via
+The work involved removing the existing coating via

-- Erect scaffolding and full containment system to enclose the water tower.
+- Erecting scaffolding and full containment system to enclose the water tower.

-- Use sandblasting to remove the existing paint.
+- Using sandblasting to remove the existing paint.

-- Prepare the surface for new paint application.
+- Preparing the surface for new paint application.

-- Apply new protective coating and the text “KINGSTON”.
-To maintain consistency with the other elevated water towers in the City of Kingston (Creekford Road, O’Connor Drive and Innovation Drive), the tower will be painted in white, with blue lettering.
+- Applying new protective coating and the text “KINGSTON”.
+To maintain consistency with the other elevated water towers in the City of Kingston (Creekford Road, O’Connor Drive and Innovation Drive), the tower was painted in white, with blue lettering.

-Prior testing has confirmed that the existing paint contains lead.
-The contract includes stringent requirements for health and safety for all aspects of the work, and more specifically related to lead removal and disposal.
-We will adhere to strict requirements for the removal, storage, testing, and disposal of the removed material.
-The new application of paint will not contain lead.
-While the water tower will be out of service during this work, operational arrangements will ensure that water services are maintained without interruption.
+Prior testing confirmed that the existing paint contained lead.
+The contract included stringent requirements for health and safety for all aspects of the work, and more specifically related to lead removal and disposal.
+We adhered to strict requirements for the removal, storage, testing, and disposal of the removed material.